Top 7 Ways to Fix Google Slides Not Loading in Chrome

 Google Drive Storage Status

-If your Google Drive storage is approaching its limit, consider emptying the trash or deleting large files to free up space quickly.
+If your Google Drive storage is approaching its limit, consider deleting large files to free up space quickly.
 Following this, Google Slides should open your files in Chrome.

 Step 1: Open Google Slides in Chrome and click the menu icon (three horizontal lines) at the top-left corner.